shadowelite-sec/blog/content/posts/pico_g1.md

 Download The flag file to a directory

-For now we have not idea what this file is, but we can easily identify the file type using the linux command `file`
+For now we have no idea what this file is, but we can easily identify the file type using the linux command `file`
 ![file](https://raw.githubusercontent.com/shadowelite-sec/blog/main/assets/pico/g1/file.png)